silicon-simit/prometheus_grafana_k8s_demo/README.md

 - TODO

-## How to destoy or tear down the deployment?
+## How to destoy or tear down the Prometheus and Grafana deployment on Kubernetes?

 ```
 kubectl delete --ignore-not-found=true -f manifests/ -f manifests/setup